 Fig. 1.
 Canonical and noncanonical NF-κB signaling pathways in resting vs. receptor-stimulated cells.
 (A) Canonical NF-κB signaling pathways.
 In resting cells, the binding of members of the IkB family, such as the prototypical IkB member IkBa, to classical NF-κB complexes, particularly NF-κB1 p50-RelA and NF-κB1 p50-c-Rel dimers, inhibit the nuclear translocation of NF-κB complexes.
 The canonical pathway is activated by signals from various immune-related receptors.
 In various proinflammatory cytokine-stimulated cells, ligand-receptor interactions initially activate TAK1.
 Subsequently, TAK1 activates the IKK complex and mediates IkBa phosphorylation and ubiquitin (Ub)-dependent proteasomal degradation, leading to the rapid and transient nuclear translocation of the classical NF-κB dimers.
 (B) Noncanonical NF-κB signaling pathways.
 In resting cells, the cIAP1/2-TRAF2-TRAF3 multisubunit ubiquitin ligase complex is composed of TRAF2, TRAF3, and cIAP1/2, in which TRAF2 acts as the adaptor protein, linking TRAF3 and cIAP1/2.
 The binding of NIK to TRAF3 leads to the constitutive degradation of NIK in a Ub- and proteasome-dependent manner.
 Following ligand (such as LTβ, CD40L or BAFF) stimulation, the cIAP1/2-TRAF2-TRAF3 complex is recruited to the receptors.
 The focus of cIAP1/2 mediated k48 ubiquitination and proteasome-dependent protein degradation shifts from NIK to TRAF3, which induces TRAF3 degradation and NIK stabilization.
-Subsequently, phosphorylated NIK phosphorylates IKKα, which, in turn, phosphorylates NF-κB2 p100, resulting in the processing of p100 into p52 and the nuclear translocation of the nuclear translocation.
+Subsequently, hosphorylated NIK phosphorylates IKKa, which, in turn, phosphorylates NF-κB2 p100, resulting in the processing of p100 into p52 and the nuclear translocation of RelB-p52 heterodimers.
+In addition, stabilized NIK is regulated via a negative feedback loop, involving IKKa-mediated phosphorylation.

-fibroblast growth factor-inducible 14 (Fn14),12 and OX40 (also called CD134).13 A common feature of these receptors is the presence of a TNFR-associated factor (TRAF)-binding motif, which recruits different TRAF molecules, particularly TRAF2 and TRAF3, to the receptor complex during ligand binding.
+fibroblast growth factor-inducible 14 (Fn14),12 and OX40 (also called CD134).13 A common feature of these receptors is the presence of a TNFR-associated factor (TRAF)binding motif, which recruits different TRAF molecules, particularly TRAF2 and TRAF3, to the receptor complex during ligand binding.
 This is a critical step, leading to degradation of TRAF molecules and activation of the noncanonical NF- κ B pathway by downstream signals.^{14,15} Several non-TNFR receptors can also mediate noncanonical NF- κ B pathway activation, such as macrophage colony-stimulating factor receptor (MCSFR), a growth factor receptor that regulates macrophage differentiation and proliferation.^{14,15}